-Reset Dell BIOS password is easy in most models.
+You can reset a Dell BIOS password, and is easy in most models.
 A BIOS password is a password that can be set within the BIOS to prevent a computer from booting to the hard drive.
 This is different from a Windows log-in password.
 Typically, a system will not have a BIOS password enabled, unless you go into the setup and apply one.
 The advantages of a BIOS password is that it essentially disables the entire computer, wherein a user might be able to boot to a CD or USB drive otherwise.

 How To Reset Dell BIOS Password